Fundamental Limits of Rigid Body Localization: Preliminaries

-Next, as illustrated in Figure \ref{fig:sys}, consider a scenario in which a target rigid body is to be localized by a set of anchor nodes\footnote{Without loss of generality, we will refer to the target body as the first body, and the set of anchors as the second body, where the second body containing the anchor nodes can either be assumed to be multiple nodes of a positioning infrastructure \cite{Chen_2015}, or an actual second rigid body that egoistically seeks to locate the first \cite{Fuehrling_2025}{, without any knowledge about the target's conformation}.}, whose locations are assumed to be known.
+where $\bm{t}\in\mathbb{R}^{3\times 1}$ is a translation vector given by the distance { between the geometric center (centroid) of the body and the centroid in the corresponding reference frame}, $\bm{1}_{N}$ is a column vector with $N$ entries all equal to $1$, and $\bm{Q}\in \mathbb{R}^{3\times 3}$ is a rotation matrix\footnote{The rotation matrix $\bm{Q}$ is part of the special orthogonal group such that $SO(3)=\left\{\bm{Q} \in \mathbb{R}^{3 \times 3}: \bm{Q}^\intercal \bm{Q} = \mathbf{I}, ~\mathrm{det}(\bm{Q})=1\right\}$ \cite{Diebel2006}, which is interpreted as estimating of the $9$ elements of the corresponding rotation matrix $\bm{Q}$ as a whole.
+However, as shown in \cite{vizitivWCNC2025,Nic_6D_RBL} this representation can be extended by replacing the estimation of $\bm{Q}$ with the estimation of the associated and fundamental yaw, pitch and roll angles $(\alpha, \beta, \gamma)$.}, determined by the corresponding yaw, pitch and roll angles $\alpha, \beta$ and $\gamma$, respectively, namely {As should be clear from equation \eqref{eq:basic_model_one_body}, the translation vector that describes the motion of rigid body from $\bm{C}$ to $\bm{\Theta}$ is given by the vector defined by the centroids of the body at those locations.
+But since the centroid of any collection of points is uniquely defined, the same principle can be used to define the translation vector $\bm{t}$ more generally.
+Consider therefore the scenario illustrated in Figure \ref{fig:sys}, where} a target rigid body is to be localized by a set of anchor nodes\footnote{Without loss of generality, we will refer to the target body as the first body, and the set of anchors as the second body, where the second body containing the anchor nodes can either be assumed to be multiple nodes of a positioning infrastructure \cite{Chen_2015}, or an actual second rigid body that egoistically seeks to locate the first \cite{Fuehrling_2025}{, without any knowledge about the target's conformation}.}, whose locations are assumed to be known.
 For the sake of exposition, the set of anchors can be treated as a second rigid body, such that one can speak of two distinct rigid bodies hereafter referred to by their indices $i=\{1,2\}$, which generally have different shapes and/or are characterized by generally distinct numbers ${n_T}$ and ${n_A}$ of landmark points, respectively.
 It follows that, under a common absolute reference frame, the two bodies can be represented by the corresponding distinct conformation matrices $\bm{C}_1\in\mathbb{R}^{3\times {n_T}}$ and $\bm{C}_2\in\mathbb{R}^{3\times {n_A}}$, with $\bm{C}_i=[\bm{c}_{i,1},\cdots,\bm{c}_{i,N_i}]\in \mathbb{R}^{3\times N_i}$, where $\bm{c}_{i,n}$, is the location of the $n$-th point of the $i$-th body.
+It is worth emphasizing that {the location and orientation of one body relative to another can still be modeled by equation \eqref{eq:basic_model_one_body}, although in general scenarios the two rigid bodies are not identical, such that $\bm{C}_1 \neq \bm{C}_2$}, in the sense that the following still holds